MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Server_Configuration.md

 This article covers the Windows-specific configuration for OpenSSH Server (sshd).

-OpenSSH maintains detailed documentation for configuration options online at [OpenSSH.com](https://www.openssh.com/manual.html), which is not duplicated in this documentation set.
+OpenSSH maintains detailed documentation for configuration options online at [OpenSSH.com](https://www.openssh.com/manual.html), which isn't duplicated in this documentation set.

 ## Configuring the default shell for OpenSSH in Windows